ome/omero-deployment-examples/README.md

 Install the prerequisites:

 -   either Ansible: e.g. `pip install ansible`.
-At the time of writing, the Ansible version was 2.13.2.
+At the time of writing, the ansible-core version was ``2.11.12``.
 Other versions of Ansible may work but are not routinely tested by us.
 -   or [Docker](https://docs.docker.com/install/) and docker-compose e.g.
     `pip install docker-compose`